 9. Extremely Loud and Incredibly Close- I'd like to first of say that none of these nine movies were really horrible.
 I actually liked them all, or at least could justify why each garnered a nomination.
 I feel that EL&IC snuck in under the new Best Picture nomination rules.
 You may or may not know that the Academy changed the way that films earn a Best Picture nom.
 For many years there were five nominees and then three years ago it changed to ten, and at that point the Academy would just select the five or ten films which receieved the most nomination votes.
 Well this year it changed once again, and now the rule is as follows: There will be between five and ten nominees and in order for a film to recieve a nomination it must recieve at least 5% of the Academy members' first place votes.
 That means that Academy members will rank their top picks and 5% must say that this movie is THE best movie of the year.
 This year, nine films met this criteria.
 What this new critera means is that a movie could be panned by a majority of members, but if just 5% think it is first-class movie-making, then it can be nominated.

+I feel that this is the case with EL&CI.
+It got so-so reviews (Rotten Tomatoes gives it a 46% average: ouch!), but it probably really tugged at the heart strings of Academy members based out of New York City.
+For those of you unfamiliar with the plot line, its about 9/11.
+A boy about 12 years old is on this trek across the city to find meaning to a key that he found after his dad had died in the World Trade Center.
+Him and his dad always went on these treasure hunts around the city and so when the boy comes across this random key he thinks that his dad left it for him on purpose.
+I mean, a key must exist to open or unlock something, right?
 Well the movie is very powerful in the way that it flashes back to the moments of the day of 9/11.
 I can't imagine the emotional reactions to this movie that would be had by a NYC resident or a family member of someone who died that day.
 The reason this movie ranks last for me is that although the movie is based on a true event, the actual story line just seemed so ridiculously unbelieveable.
 I mean, how could a 12 year old boy just go trouncing around this huge city, unsupervised?
 This fact alone left me uneasy and upset for 60% of the movie.
 Also, the actor who plays the boy main character had a lot of pressure on his shoulders to carry this movie.
 I just felt like the acting wasn't as good as it could be... but I don't know if that is necessarily his fault.
 I think it would be hard for a young kid who wasn't around (or too young) when 9/11 happened to understand exactly what sort of emotions to be portraying in the movie.
 He was almost too stoic to be believable.

 The other thing that drove me crazy was the old man in the movie with the "Yes" and "No" tattooed on his hands.
 I get that the man can't talk... but isn't yes and no an easy thing to communicate with a simple head nod or head shake?
 Why the hands?